ibmresilient/resilient-community-apps/fn_outbound_email/README.md

   Specify all changes in this release.
 Do not remove the release notes of a previous release
 -->

+### v1.1.0
+* Bug fixes and send all or specific attachments

+### v1.0.9
+* Apphost compatibility

 ### v1.0.8
-* Initial Release after internal development by Professional, no prior release notes
+* Initial Release after internal development by Professional Services, no prior release notes

 ---